 Newark is close to the Maryland border of the state and has had an influential role in academics as the home of the University of Delaware.

 According to the United States Census an estimated 952,065 people live in the state of Delaware.
 The state has 1948.54 mi² of land area, which gave it a population density of 488.6 per mi².
 Here is a list of cities, towns, villages & Census Designated Places with their estimated population as of June 2016 & the 2010 United States Census.
-For Census Designated Places (CDP) where there was no population estimate available for 2016 the 2010 population estimate was used.
+For Census Designated Places (CDP) where there was no population estimate available for 2016 the 2011-2015 American Community Survey 5-Year Estimates data was used.

 |Rank||Geography||County||2016 Pop||2010 Pop||Change||% △||Land mi²||Pop Den mi²|